 - Head to the Hulu website

-- Click 'Start Your Free Trial' button
+- Click on the 'Start Your Free Trial' button

-- Select a plan
+- Select a plan to subscribe to

-- Enter your email address, password, and other details
+- Enter your email address, password and other details

-- Click 'Continue' and enter billing information
+- Click 'Continue' and enter your billing information

 Hulu app: what devices can you watch on?

 The Hulu app and its many features are supported by lots of devices.
 If you own one or more of the below, accessing Hulu will be a breeze: